-Knox County Head Start and Behavioral Healthcare Partners of Central Ohio (BHP) collaborate to provide mental health interventions to children who have experienced trauma or who are struggling to adapt to the classroom environment.
-This partnership is funded with assistance from the United Way of Knox County and the Knox County Department of Job and Family Services, as well as through Medicaid reimbursement for therapy services.
+Knox County Head Start will collaborate with parents and local mental health providers, including Behavioral Healthcare Partners of Central Ohio (BHP), Knox County Community Health Center, Nationwide Children's Hospital, and other area organizations to support mental health interventions to children who have experienced trauma or who are struggling to adapt to the classroom or family child care environment.
+The Trauma Support Specialist position, funded with assistance from the United Way of Knox County and the Knox County Department of Job and Family Services, will guide the process of connecting children and families with appropriate resources.
+All referrals and follow up will be made only with parent / guardian permission.